wkalt/dp3/README.md

 ## Architecture
 The architecture of dp3 is inspired by [btrdb](https://www.usenix.org/system/files/conference/fast16/fast16-papers-andersen.pdf).
-It differs in that it supports for multimodal data and multiplexed playback, and in drawing a slightly different contract with its consumers -- one based on "topics" and "producer IDs" rather than "stream IDs".
+It differs in that it supports multimodal data and multiplexed playback, and in drawing a slightly different contract with its consumers -- one based on "topics" and "producer IDs" rather than "stream IDs".

 In large deployments, dp3 is envisioned as a component within a greater